iobeeta/docs/docs/Smart Material Changer/README.md

 - param 2:
   - type: integer
   - value: except 0
-- param 3 and more: not required
+- param 3: (not required)
   - type: string
+- and more...

 ```lsl
 BUTTON MORE|100|arg1|arg2|arg3|...